balhilawani/Machine-Learning-and-Data-Analytics-Projects/README.md

-Project 1: Applied the K-Nearest Neighbors (KNN) and Decision Trees (DT) model on various datasets.
+Project 1: Applied the K-Nearest Neighbors (KNN) and Decision Trees (DT) on multiple datasets, achieving up to 92% accuracy (5% above baseline).

 Project 2: Developed and implemented an anomaly detection algorithm utilizing a Gaussian Mixture Model (GMM).